 - Therefore, pulses are grown in rotation with other crops.
 Urad, moong, masur, peas, gram, and tur (arhar) are the major pulses grown in India.
 Madhya Pradesh, Uttar Pradesh, Rajasthan, Maharashtra and Karnataka are the major pulse-producing states of India.

-Q.5.
+Q 5.
 Define sericulture and horticulture.
-What is India’s position in production of horticulture crops?
+What is India’s position in the production of horticulture crops?

 - Silk farming, i.e. rearing of silkworms for the production of silk fibre, is known as sericulture.Sericulture

 - Mulberry trees are planted and silkworms are fed on their green leaves.
-Silk fibre is obtained from the cocoons of the silkworms.
+The silk fibre is obtained from the cocoons of silkworms.